Global DNS Load Balancers for Multi-Foundation Environments

 |Microservice-to-microservice affinity||For microservice apps, you typically use a Services Registry to manage traffic between microservices.
 There are two ways to do this:

-Health checks determine whether a foundation for an app is healthy or not.
+In TAS for VMs, health checks determine whether a foundation for an app is healthy or not.

 For the levels at which you can check the health of your foundation, see the table below:

 |Foundation||The GLB relies on a local load balancer in front of the Gorouters to determine the overall health of the foundation.
 The GLB can perform health checks on TCP port 443 or 80 or on the local load balancer.
 The local load balancer checks the health of the back end pool of Gorouters on port 8080.|